Camp Sunrise Campers

-More than 130 campers attend Camp Sunrise each year.
-Through the support of all our volunteers and donors, Camp Sunrise is 100% cost-free to each of our campers — and a welcome respite for their families
+More than 120 campers attend Camp Sunrise each year and over 50 patients attended Camp at Hopkins.
+Through the support of all our volunteers and donors, Camp Sunrise is 100% cost-free to each of our campers — and a welcome respite for their families.

 Patients who are currently being treated or have completed treatment for oncological diagnoses or who have undergone a bone marrow transplant.
 Campers must be between the ages of 4-18; this includes a day camp for ages 4 and 5, a residential camp for ages 6 to 16, and a Leadership in Training Program for campers 17 and 18 years of age.

 - A team of trained counselors and staff